 Headhunters are hired to find candidates for niche and hard-to-fill roles.
 They’re not usually hired to fill graduate or entry level positions.
 Their client asks for something, and they need to cater to the request as much as humanly possible.
 Sometimes this can involve finding someone with a very specific skillset in a very short timeframe.

-In order to find the right person a recruiter employs a wide array of tactics including leveraging their personal network for referrals, Boolean strings (search engines) and advertising.
+In order to find the right person a compliance recruiter employs a wide array of tactics including leveraging their personal network for referrals, Boolean strings (search engines) and advertising.
 They then approach the person to discuss the role and to further assess whether or not they would be suitable for the role.
 Recruiters spend a very large part of their day on the phone.

 Once potential candidates have been found, a headhunter will usually interview them in person.
 This is a form of screening to see how the candidate would come across in an interview.
 This is hugely important as a lot of emphasis can be put on cultural fit for compliance officers.